54g0/MathMentor-AI/README.md

 ## 🤝 Contributing
 Fork, branch, and open a PR.
 For larger ideas, open an issue first to discuss approach (especially for new tool interfaces or memory schemas).

-## 📄 License
-Educational / internal prototype.
-Add an explicit license file if redistributing.

----
-Made to explore how iterative, tool-grounded tutoring + user feedback can build an evolving math knowledge base.

-Happy learning! 🧠